mmistakes/made-mistakes-jekyll/about/index.md

 So what does this all have to do with *made mistakes* and why did you name your website that?
 It vaguely has something to do with that whole happy accident thing, where a mistake can turn out to be something great and unplanned.
 But to be honest I was just looking for a short, memorable sounding domain name.

-In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash (hey remember those?) while I worked on building a design portfolio using Movable Type.
+In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash screen (hey remember those?) while I worked on building out my portfolio.
 For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) &rarr; [Textpattern](http://textpattern.com/) &rarr; [Wordpress](http://wordpress.org/) &rarr; [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about HTML, CSS, Javascript, PHP, and MySQL databases.

-I've since decided to go CMS-free and utilize black magick and [Jekyll](http://jekyllrb.com/) to [generate flat HTML files]({{ site.url }}{% post_url /articles/2012-03-19-going-static %}) for greater control and improved performance.
-Building all of the layouts, stylesheets, feeds, and assets from scratch has been challenging, but completely worth it.
+I've since decided to abandon using a CMS and utilize black magick and [Jekyll](http://jekyllrb.com/) to [generate flat files]({{ site.url }}{% post_url /articles/2012-03-19-going-static %}) for improved performance and security.
+Building all of the layouts, stylesheets, feeds, and assets from scratch was challenging at first, but the knowledge gained made it all worth it.

 ---